 Rama – Ocimum sanctum is the short, annual, heavily flowered plant that was originally introduced to the U.S. as Holy Basil.
 It is the most common type found in cultivation in the U.S.

-Dosages for fresh holy basil range from three to 15 leaves; for tea, one to three bags depending on desired strength or effect; 200 mg to 2,500 mg for any encapsulated product; and up to two teaspoons for the powdered, dried herb.
-While these are good starting points, Tulsi is considered quite safe and taking more than these amounts won’t do any harm, although the effects can become more intense at higher dosages.
+Dosages for fresh tulsi range from three to 15 leaves; for tea, one to three bags depending on desired strength or effect; 200 mg to 2,500 mg for any encapsulated product; and up to two teaspoons for the powdered, dried herb.
+While these are good starting points, the plant is considered quite safe and taking more than these amounts won’t do any harm, although the effects can become more intense at higher dosages.
 Holy Basil is also a mild diuretic (meaning it will make you pee) and those properties become more pronounced the more you take; so, keep that in mind if you decide to really go for it.

 As with any new herb, it’s best to start slowly and work up to higher doses until you understand how your body reacts.

-Recommended Holy Basil (Tulsi) Products
+Recommended Holy Basil Products

 ORGANIC TULSI TEA BLEND